 I was born and grew up in Nottinghamshire, England.
 At school I quickly discovered my passion and talent for languages and decided to pursue a degree in modern languages.
 Equipped with a BA (Hons) I started work as an in-house translator at CMS Hasche Sigle in Stuttgart, Germany, where I worked in a team of experienced translators.
 It was here that I was able to gain my first experience of translating in the legal field.
 I had the opportunity to work with a large number of lawyers and produce translations covering the entire spectrum of commercial law.
 I learned how large international law firms operate and what is important when translating legal texts.
-After the birth of my second daughter I decided to set up my own legal translation business.
-Today I translate for many law firms in German-speaking countries.
+After the birth of my second daughter I decided to set up my own legal translation business and spent 14 years translating for many law firms in German-speaking countries.

 In order to further develop my knowledge and understanding of the legal systems of Germany and of England and Wales I additionally embarked on an MA in Legal Translation at City University London in 2010 which I completed in 2011.
 I added a Postgraduate Certificate in Laws in the specialisation Intellectual Property Law, University of London, to my profile in 2018.
 I am also a publicly sworn and appointed translator for the English language for Baden-Württemberg and Chartered Linguist.

 My career so far